Atomic Forest

-Atomic Forest was an Indian psychedelic and hard rock band from Mumbai, active in the early-1970s.
-They recorded a single album, Obsession '77.
+Atomic Forest was a popular Indian psychedelic and hard rock band from Bombay, active in the 1970s, formed by Neel Chattopadhyaya, with Keith Kanga, Valentine Lobo and Madhukar C. Dhas.
+The band's lineup changed over the years, as members left and others took their place.
+It was thought that they had recorded a single album, Obsession '77, However, since 2011, two new LPs have been reissued by Now-Again Records, Obsession, and Disco Roar (a rediscovered first-album).

 Background

 Atomic Forest only recorded one album, which was not released until after the band had dissolved, in 1981.

 Obsession 77 was re-released in January 2011 by Now-Again Records, a Los Angeles-based label.
 It caught the attention of collectors as it was the only psychedelic rock album that was ever produced in India.

 The group also featured in Abhimanyu Kukreja's rockumentary, Evolution of Indian Rock.
 The band is also famously known for performing with English rock band Led Zeppelin.